nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 The modules without .py extension are directories, containing specialist modules.
 There are other useful methods out there in addition to the list above, but the above are the most useful ones.
 See the NVDA source code documentation for other methods, or see the examples below on how these methods and others are used throughout the life of an add-on.

+### Some real-life examples

+Let's go through some simplified real-life examples demonstrating how the components listed above are used in common add-on writing scenarios.

-### Example 1: am I on the right app where the focus is located?
+#### Example 1: am I on the right app where the focus is located?

 The below code checks whether the navigator object is located somewhere on the same app or not.